The Wanås Konst Sculpture Park

 Until now I can’t think of any, although we have been to some amazing sculpture parks around the world.

 It was some years ago that one of our long-time Swedish friends recommended Wanås Konst to us.
 Our curiosity was awakened and so this summer we finally made it there during a little nostalgic road-trip through the southern part of Sweden, where Pal – my partner and the other half of The Art Weekenders – spent large part of his youth.

 The Origin of Wanås Konst

 Apart from being curious after the outdoors museum itself, I was quite interested in the history of the sculpture park, especially given its remote location next to the pretty Wanås Castle in the southern part of Sweden.
 Also, our friend told us about the story of one of its Swedish founders, Marika Wachtmeister.
-Having lived in New York for some years, she moved back to Sweden when marrying a Swedish count to end up living on the family-owned medieval Wanås Castle.
+Having lived in New York for some years, she moved back to Sweden when marrying a Swedish count to end up living on the grounds of the family-owned medieval Wanås Castle.
 All in all it almost sounds like a little fairytale, doesn’t it?

 Now 30 years later these restrictions obviously don’t apply anymore.
 In fact, we think the family Wachtmeister must enjoy the Wanås Castle and its surroundings even more because of the art surrounding them.
 We would at least, it is something to be pretty proud of.